Welcome to my personal blog!

 I started reading more and more, at the beginning the basic stuff.
 The first thing I did was to include Google Analytics on my website.
 Well, it wasn’t that bad, around 50 sessions/day during the first month with only 1 month of life.
 For me it was amazing, just thinking that 50 people read my content every day was kind of blow mind.
 I created a Niche Site without knowledge of it!

 Well, after that I continued learning and I added Google Adsense to my blog, I still remember my first dollar, it felt like winning the lottery.
 My main target was to earn enough money to pay the host and domain name so at least I don’t lose money.

 With the time I got better with Search Engine Optimisation just by reading other blogs.
 Be aware that I was using only free tools and the trial periods of many good products like Long Tail Pro.

 Today and after 2 years of starting my very first blog I am proud to say that I consider myself successful of what I’ve got so far, and, that is why now I want to go one step forward.

-If you want to learn more about my Niche Site 1 you can have a look to my income reports:
+If you want to learn more about my Niche Site 1 you can have a look at my income reports:

 SO WHY THE PASSIVE INCOME WISE BLOG

 So that’s the question.
 Why am I creating Passive Income Wise instead of another Niche Site and earn more money?
 I had these thoughts in my mind for quite a while.
-I could have chosen a good Niche Site with a good keyword research but instead, I decided to create PIW.
+I could have chosen a good Niche Site with good keyword research but instead, I decided to create PIW.

-I finally decided that it was time to share my experience and hopefully to inspire new people to the Passive Income world.
+I finally decided that it was time to share my experience and hope to inspire new people to the Passive Income world.
 Time to revert all the knowledge I gained so far thanks to reading amazing bloggers.
 You can find them in the page: